GW-BASIC: Features

 The ability to "crunch" program lines by omitting spaces, a common feature of earlier Microsoft BASIC implementations, was removed from BASIC-80 5.x and BASICA/GWBASIC.

 BASIC-80 programs not using PEEK/POKE statements run under GW-BASIC.
 BASICA adds many features for the IBM PC such as sound, graphics, and memory commands.
 Features not present in BASIC-80 include the ability to execute the RND function with no parameters and the ability to also save programs in a "protected" format, preventing them from being LISTed.
 BASICA also allows double-precision numbers to be used with mathematical and trigonometric functions such as COS, SIN, and ATN, which wasn't allowed in 8-bit versions of BASIC.
 This feature was normally not enabled and required the optional parameter /D at startup, i.e., GWBASIC /D. BASIC's memory footprint was slightly increased if it was used.

 Microsoft did not offer a generic version of MS-DOS until v3.20 in 1986; before then, all variants of the operating system were OEM versions.
 Depending on the OEM, BASIC was distributed as either BASICA.EXE or GWBASIC.EXE.
 The former should not be confused with IBM BASICA, which always came as a COM file.
-Some variants of BASIC has extra features to support a particular machine.
+Some variants of BASIC have extra features to support particular machines.
 For example, the AT&T and Tandy versions of DOS include a special GW-BASIC that supports their enhanced sound and graphics capabilities.